Rui-Silva-Neves/Case-Study-1/README.md

 colSums(is.na(q1_2020))
 ```

 * 4. The two datasets are using different naming conventions (e.g., trip_id in q1_2019 vs ride_id in q1_2020) so it's important to standardize column names in order to combine them.
-I'll rename q1_2019 to be updated and with a common name schema as q1_2020.
+I'll rename q1_2019 to q1_2019_clean to be updated and with a common name schema as q1_2020.

 ```{r}
 q1_2019_clean <- q1_2019 %>%